jonathanort/hotspot-manufacturers/lora.md

 ## Previous shipments (required)

 Startups welcome!
 Answer No if that's the answer.
 * Have you shipped anything in the past?
+Yes
 * Which countries have you previously shipped regulatory FCC or CE approved products?
+Yes, to all major EU countries, the US and Canada
 * Which countries do you plan to ship to?
+The nordics, followed by Germany, France, Spain and US

 ## Customer Support (required)

 * How will your customers be able to contact you for support for your products?
+For the lifespan of the product
 * For how long?
 How are you planning to handle repairs and replacements?
+24 months after purchase.

 ## Hardware Security Element (required)